 - Does the data archive describe the data in a standard manner, with accepted metadata standards?

-If the data archive has a data quality mark such as the CoreTrustSeal, this can be assumed.
+If the data archive has a data quality mark such as the CoreTrustSeal, affirmative answers to the above questions can be assumed.

 2. See if an institute repository is available